 The Jim Gatchell Memorial Museum Scouts Program for Boy and Girl Scouts and TA Ranch tours.
 The tours are available for those wanting to visit the site of the Johnson County Cattle War’s climax which features historic buildings.

 The Echoes of the Past Cemetery Tours are night-time, lantern-led tours at Buffalo’s Willow Grove Cemetery.
 The tours occur in mid-August and cost $25/person.
 Who doesn’t want to hang out at the cemetery at night, while volunteers dress as one of the residents and perform a first-person oral narrative?

-2019 Echoes of the Past Cemetery Tours begin in August.
+2020 Echoes of the Past Cemetery Tours will occur in August.

 If you would like to donate directly to support projects at the Jim Gatchell Memorial Museum … consider donating to the museum’s restricted funds.
 These funds are used solely for their defined purposes (we don’t pay the light bill out of these monies) and are built by donations.
 No county/taxpayer funds are included.
 Current and ongoing projects include: